 Hopefully, you’ve got dictionaries, maybe even a class set.
 They are, of course, great for looking up words and you will use them to teach dictionary skills, but there are also other great things you can do with these rather large volumes of words.
 Here are just a few ideas:

 - Send your students on a Dictionary Scavenger Hunt.
 You can make one up yourself, or get this one for free.

-- Collect New Words Have each student keep a notebook of new words.
+- Collect New Words.
+Have each student keep a notebook of new words.
 This is a nice activity to do daily or a few times a week.
 It is also good for handwriting practice.
 Each day, each student finds a word in the dictionary that he does not know.
-She then writes the word, definition, and an original sentence using the word in her notebook.
-An illustration would also make a nice addition.
+He then writes the word, the definition, and an original sentence using the word in his notebook.
+An illustration would make a nice addition.
 Have students share their words with at least one other person.

-- Make up New Words Ask each student make up a new word and definition.
-Have each student write his or her word and definition on a post it and put the post it in the appropriate place in the dictionary.
+- Make Up New Words.
+Ask each student to make up a new word and a definition.
+Have each student write his or her word and definition on a Post-It, and put the Post-It in the appropriate place in the dictionary.
 Make a class list of the new words and their definitions.
 Challenge the class to use the words in everyday conversation.
-This of course, would go beautifully with the book Frindle by Andrew Clements.
+This, of course, would go beautifully with the book Frindle by Andrew Clements.

 Get more great ideas for working with words at the link up party at Rockin’ Teaching Materials!